falcon-eyrie/falcon-core/docs/manual/installation.rst

 (latest) version for the falcon-fklab-extensions (followed the falcon-core release tag) :

-- 1.3.0 => latest stable version merged on the master branch
+- 1.3.0 => latest stable version
-- 1.4.0-alpha   => Contains the processors extensions to work with neuropixels data
+- develop

 Enable can be 3 different values : 0 (not build)/ 1 (build)/ dev (develop mode)

 The build mode will import the repository in the commit state (when not specified, the commit is the last one on the master head).
 The dev mode will build the repository in its actual local state.

 Command line build
 ..................